Rory Feely

-Rory Feely (born 3 January 1997) is an Irish professional footballer who plays for EFL League Two club Barrow.
-He previously played for Bohemians after two spells at St Patrick's Athletic where he started his professional career, having also previously spent 2 seasons at Waterford.
+Rory Michael Feely (born 3 January 1997) is an Irish professional footballer who plays for League of Ireland First Division club Cork City.
+He previous clubs are St Patrick's Athletic where he started his professional career, Waterford, Bohemians, Barrow & Crawley Town.

 Club career

 Early career

 Feely started playing football with Tramore AFC.
 He then played for Athy Town, where he represented the Kildare & District Underage League at the Kennedy Cup.
 His performances at the Kennedy Cup earned him a move to League of Ireland Champions St Patrick's Athletic in 2014, where he started playing with the Under 19 side.
 His first season was a success with Pat's winning the Under 19 SSE Airtricity League with a 3–2 win over Derry City under 19's in the final at Maginn Park, with Feely getting himself on the scoresheet.
-The team included several players that broke through to the Pat's first team and beyond in the League of Ireland and English Football Leagues, including Jamie McGrath, Darragh Markey, Jack Bayly, Fuad Sule, Paul Rooney and JJ Lunney.
+The team included several players that broke through to the Pat's first team and beyond in the League of Ireland and English Football Leagues, including Jamie McGrath, Darragh Markey, Jack Bayly, Fuad Sule, Paul Rooney and Jonathan Lunney.